unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element represents a backspace action, as if the user typed the backspace key
+This element contains a backspace action, as if the user typed the backspace key

 **Example**